ScottSauers/value/README.md

 - `CashAndCashEquivalentsAtCarryingValue`
 - Liabilities or complete liability construction (see Liabilities section)
 - Revenues or `RevenueFromContractWithCustomerExcludingAssessedTax`
-- At least one of: `AccountsReceivableNetCurrent`, `PropertyPlantAndEquipmentNet`, or `InterestExpenseGrossProfitInventoryNet`
+- At least one of: `AccountsReceivableNetCurrent`, `PropertyPlantAndEquipmentNet`, or `InventoryNet`

 **Periods Required**